Update for 29 April 2019: We’ve now fully tested the Panasonic Croustina. See the full Panasonic Croustina bread maker review.

 You might be happy to sacrifice these features for the joy of an authentic artisan-style loaf served ready and warm for breakfast, though.
-Read the full Croustina first look review to find out whether the bread it made impressed in our tryout, and get our verdict on alternative models by checking our Panasonic bread maker reviews.
+Read the full Panasonic Croustina review to find out whether the bread it made impressed in our tryout, and get our verdict on alternative models by checking our Panasonic bread maker reviews.

 Are Panasonic bread makers any good? – get our overall verdict on Panasonic bread makers, including how they generally do in our tests and long they last, plus whether owners love them

 Morphy Richards Homebake: great bread on a budget?

 At just £70, the Morphy Richards Homebake is a tempting prospect if you’re after a cheap bread maker.
 It has 14 different settings, making everything from standard loaves to pizza dough and even jam.